microsoft/SwitchML/README.md

 * UDP (port 0xbee0)
 * SwitchML header
 * SwitchML exponents
-* SwitchML mantissas
+* SwitchML significands

-The current code is set up for one exponent and 64 mantissas per packet.
+The current code is set up for one exponent and 64 significands per packet.
 The code should be easily modifiable to change this.

 To deal with the Tofino 1 imbalance between register write and read